How to Configure LDAP for macOS devices

 - Choose the target devices and click Ok.
 Click Save.

-- You can also choose to associate the policy to device groups, users, user groups, or domains from the left pane of the Policy Targets tab.
+You can also choose to associate the policy with device groups, users, user groups, or domains from the left pane under Policy Targets.

 If the policy has been saved,